-Consider a fire that destroys your manufacturing facility or office complex.
-Your property insurance would respond to the loss of your building or damage to your personal property, but what about the loss of your net income and the expenses that you continue to incur while your business operations are suspended?
+Having insurance helps to ease the pain after an accident or disaster—having the right coverage helps so much more.
+Consider this, if a fire were to destroy your manufacturing facility or office complex—your property insurance would cover the loss of your building or any damage to your personal property.
+But what about the loss of your net income and the expenses that you continue to incur while your business operations are suspended?

-Business income insurance (also known as business interruption insurance) is a type of insurance that covers the loss of income that a business suffers after a disaster.
-It helps preserve the future of your business by replacing your income stream and providing needed funds to meet your ordinary payroll and other necessary continuing expenses while you rebuild and repair your property and restore your business to the condition that would have existed had there been no fire/loss.
+Business income insurance (also known as business interruption insurance) covers the loss of income that a business suffers after a disaster.
+It helps preserve the future of your business by replacing your income stream and providing needed funds to meet your payroll and other ongoing necessary expenses while you rebuild and repair your property and restore your business to the condition that would have existed had there been no fire/loss.

-Business interruption insurance differs from property insurance in that a property insurance policy only covers the physical damage to the business, while the additional coverage allotted by the business interruption policy covers the profits that would have been earned.
+Business interruption insurance differs from property insurance in that a property insurance policy only covers the physical damage to the business.
+In contrast, the business interruption policy covers the profits that would have been earned.

-This type of coverage can be added onto the business’ property insurance policy, package policy (such as a business owner’s policy) or as part of a standalone policy.
-Since business interruption is included as part of the business’ primary policy, it only pays out if the cause of the loss is covered by the overarching policy or a defined event in the case of a standalone policy.
+You can add this coverage to your business’s current property insurance policy, your package policy (such as a business owner’s policy), or as part of a standalone policy.
+Since business interruption is included as part of the business’s primary policy, it only pays out if the cause of the loss is covered by the overarching policy or a defined event in the case of a standalone policy.

 Extra Expense Insurance

 In the aftermath of a disaster, you may need additional help with expenses above and beyond operating expenses to keep business moving forward—that’s why we offer Extra Expense Insurance.
 Extra expenses may be the money you need to fund your disaster recovery and business continuation plans or one of the following:

 - renting and insuring alternate locations